taisukef/ttl2jsonld-es/README.md

 # @frogcat/ttl2jsonld

-Turtle to JSON-LD converter for node.js and browser, no library dependencies.
+Turtle to JSON-LD converter ES module for Node.js, Deno and browser, no library dependencies.

 ## Demo

-Online demo is available [here](https://frogcat.github.io/ttl2jsonld/demo/).
+Online demo is available [here](https://taisukef.github.io/ttl2jsonld-es/demo/).

 With this converter, you can obtain `Output JSON-LD` from `Input Turtle`, as shown in [JSON-LD 1.0 Specification](https://www.w3.org/TR/json-ld/#turtle) .